 The Best Late Night Poutine in Toronto

-The best late night poutine in Toronto showcases the iconic comfort food in its best light.
-After dark (and after a few drinks), the satisfying mess of salty carbs, gooey cheese curds and soupy gravy starts looking more attractive than ever.
+The best late night poutine in Toronto showcases the ultimate comfort food in its best light - after dark.
+Long past midnight and once fortified with a few drinks, this satisfying mess of carbs, gooey cheese and gravy looks more attractive than ever.

-Smoke's Poutinerie will soon have over a dozen outposts across the GTA that keep hours until 3am or 4am on weekends.
-The chain offers 25+ novel spins on the traditional Quebecois snack food (think steak stroganoff or chicken fajita) and is known to overload cardboard takeout boxes to maximum capacity.
-Prices start at $6 and go up with the calorie count.
-More »
+This chain of poutineries boasts locations across the GTA that keep hours until 3 a.m. or 4 a.m. on weekends.
+The menu offers 25+ novel spins on the traditional Quebecois snack food (think steak stroganoff or chicken fajita) and is known to overload cardboard takeout boxes to maximum capacity.
+Prices start at $6.